scalar/scalar/packages/api-reference/README.md

 #### hideModels?: boolean

-Whether models (components.schemas) should be shown in the sidebar, search and content.
+Whether models (`components.schemas` or `definitions`) should be shown in the sidebar, search and content.

 `@default false`